 Therefore, many of the content creators have been groomed to do everything in their power to psychologically keep you watching: eye-catching thumbnails and titles, attention-grabbing change of scenery in the videos, and calls to action to get you to watch another video.

 It may be better to turn off Youtube to keep yourself on track.

 If you make $100 an hour and your time is worth that much, why do you spend 1 hour a day cooking, 30 minutes a day cleaning, and 2 hours a day on a job that you could pay someone $25 an hour to do?
 You must be willing and able to delegate.
 Nowadays, you can get cheap, efficient, happy employees who work virtually overseas for pennies on the dollar.
 Sometimes, you may get better results having someone you meet in person, especially if you want to build a culture.
 But very rudimentary tasks should not be done by you anymore and should be paid off.

-4. Identify the most effective, Eliminate the rest
+8. Identify the most important, eliminate the rest

 Have you ever been just frustrated with your progress?

 You’re doing a thousand things and getting ZERO or marginal results.

 Your day is filled up to the brim with things you have to do but you just feel like you’re spinning your wheels.

 I was like this for a LONG time.
 And quite frankly, it’s because that’s what average people do.
 They think they’re working hard but 90% of what they’re doing is fruitless and unproductive.